Optimizing Android Barcode Scanning with NDK and JNI C++

 }

-Now we can successfully build and run the barcode reader app:
+Now you can successfully build and run the optimized barcode reader app:

 Source Code